Project37/travislolsite/README.md

 - Your name and professional title
 - Contact information
 - Company/organization name
-- Social media links and profiles
+- Social media links and profiles (Email, LinkedIn, BlueSky, GitHub)
 - Site metadata and SEO information

+The contact information is displayed using the `ContactInfo` component that includes SVG icons and hover animations.

 ### Security Expertise Areas